SidewaysPhoenix/Fallout-RPG/Fallout-RPG/Creatures and NPCs/Legendary Creature Abilities.md

 **Effect:** This ability has no effect under normal circumstances.

 **Mutation:** When this creature mutates, it enters a self-destructive state.
-All of the creature’s melee attacks gain the [[Radioactive]] damage effect.
-When the creature is reduced to 0 HP, it explodes, inflicting 12 D6 [[Radioactive]] Energy damage to everything within Close range.
+All of the creature’s melee attacks gain the [[Fallout-RPG/Descriptions and Rules/Combat/Damage Effects/Radioactive]] damage effect.
+When the creature is reduced to 0 HP, it explodes, inflicting 12 D6 [[Fallout-RPG/Descriptions and Rules/Combat/Damage Effects/Radioactive]] Energy damage to everything within Close range.
 Any loot or items gained through salvage and butchery can still be recovered, but tests made to do so increase in difficulty by +2, as the remains are scattered over a wide area.

 ##### LEGENDARY DAMAGE